feima09/feima09.github.io/_pages/about.md

 <span class='anchor' id='-xl'></span>
 # Recent News
-- [Jul.
-2026] We took 1st, 2nd, and 3rd place across three challenges at ACM MM 2026: EgoLink, AffectiveArt, and MPDD-AVG.
+- [2026/07] We took 1st, 2nd, and 3rd place across three challenges at ACM MM 2026: EgoLink, AffectiveArt, and MPDD-AVG.

-- [Jul.
-2026] Four papers are accepted by ACM MM.
+- [2026/07] Four papers are accepted by ACM MM.

-- [Jun.
-2026] Three papers are accepted by ECCV.
+- [2026/06] Three papers are accepted by ECCV.

-- [Apr.
-2026] Two papers are accepted by ICML.
+- [2026/04] Two papers are accepted by ICML.

-- [Apr.
-2026] Two papers are accepted by IJCAI.
+- [2026/04] Two papers are accepted by IJCAI.

-- [Mar.
-2026] We organize the [1st Workshop & Challenge on Neurophysiological Intelligence for Human-Aware Multimedia (NeuroMM)](https://2026.neuromm.org/) @ ACM MM 2026.
+- [2026/03] We organize the [1st Workshop & Challenge on Neurophysiological Intelligence for Human-Aware Multimedia (NeuroMM)](https://2026.neuromm.org/) @ ACM MM 2026.
 Welcome to participate!

-- [Feb.
-2026] Three papers are accepted by CVPR.
+- [2026/02] Three papers are accepted by CVPR.

-- [Jan.
-2026] Three papers are accepted by ICLR.
+- [2026/01] Three papers are accepted by ICLR.

-- [Nov.
-2025] Our GMTalker project wins the Outstanding Scientific Research Achievement Innovation Award at the 27th China Hi-Tech Fair.
+- [2025/11] Our GMTalker project wins the Outstanding Scientific Research Achievement Innovation Award at the 27th China Hi-Tech Fair.

-- [Nov.
-2025] Two papers are accepted by AAAI.
+- [2025/11] Two papers are accepted by AAAI.

-- [Sep.
-2025] Two papers are accepted by NeurIPS.
+- [2025/09] Two papers are accepted by NeurIPS.

-- [Jul.
-2025] One paper is accepted by TPAMI.
+- [2025/07] One paper is accepted by TPAMI.

-- [Jul.
-2025] Two papers are accepted by ACM MM.
+- [2025/07] Two papers are accepted by ACM MM.

-- [May 2025] One paper is accepted by ACL.
+- [2025/05] One paper is accepted by ACL.

-- [Apr.
-2025] Three papers are accepted by IJCAI.
+- [2025/04] Three papers are accepted by IJCAI.

-- [Mar.
-2025] One paper is accepted by TPAMI.
+- [2025/03] One paper is accepted by TPAMI.
 Congratulations to Hongwei!

 <span class='anchor' id='-pub'></span>